Skip to Main Content

 • Children over age 3: Desmoplastic or classic tumors are linked to better outcomes than large cell anaplastic (LCA) tumors.

 • Molecular subtype.
 Features of the tumor and changes in genes or chromosomes including medulloblastoma subtype (WNT, SHH, Group 3, or Group 4) influence risk category.
-WNT tumors have a good prognosis.
+WNT tumors have a better prognosis.
 SHH and Group 4 medulloblastoma tumors are considered intermediate risk.
 Group 3 medulloblastoma tumors have a worse prognosis.

 • Whether the cancer has spread.
 Medulloblastoma that has spread to other parts of the brain or spinal cord is harder to treat.
 Localized medulloblastoma (medulloblastoma that has not spread) is linked to a better prognosis.